- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.

 Data from high-income countries suggest these categorization methods result in significant underrepresentation of the full drowning toll by up to 50% in some high-income countries.
 Non-fatal drowning statistics in many countries are not readily available or are unreliable.

-Child drowning statistics from a number of countries are particularly revealing:
+Child drowning statistics from a number of countries presented in the Global Report on Drowning are particularly revealing:

 - Australia: drowning is the leading cause of unintentional injury death in children aged 1–3 years.